 These days, the castle is still operational, but its main function is to serve as a museum.
 As we mention in our complete London Pass review, lines can be long, but the cost of your ticket and “fast track entry” is included with the pass.
 You can tour the complex yourself, or jump in on a guided tour with a “Beefeater.”
 The political prisoners are gone, but the dungeons are still filled with the frightening equipment once used to torture them.
 The Queen’s Crown Jewels are also here, so don’t miss that exhibit before you leave!

 #2) Hampton Court Palace

 Hampton Court Palace is located just a short train ride outside of Central London, and it’s definitely worth visiting.
-This palace really brings Tudor England to life.
+This palace really brings Tudor England to life, making it one of my favorite London attractions.
 Originally belonging to King Henry VIII’s most trusted advisor, Cardinal Thomas Wolsey, the king claimed the palace for himself after Wolsey’s fall from grace.
 Now, the palace is one of the most popular attractions in London… and for good reason.